crepers/llmtime/README.md

 cd timesfm
 pip install -e .
 ```
-Note: This is already included in the `requirements.txt` file.
+Note: This is not included in the `requirements.txt` file.

 ## 🚀 Trying out LLMTime
 Want a quick taste of the power of LLMTime?
 Run the quick demo in the `demo.ipynb` notebook or the `demo.py` script.